AndoryuRenoa/MochiJumpLevelEditor/README.md

 # MochiJumpLevelEditor

+## Google Cloude

+Attempting to upgrade the instance on Google Compute Engine has temporarily shut down hosting.
+This is due to gCloud not having enough resources to complete the update, which is disconcerting as it's only an increase of 1 gb.

+## Additional Information

 *Replacing the currently statically served front end with an angular project!
 New repsitory for the combined product!: https://github.com/AndoryuRenoa/MochiJumpWeb-SinglePackageDeployment

 Current Status: MJLE-0.2.4